 The population of Maui akepa was estimated at 230 individuals, with a 95 percent confidence interval of plus or minus 290 individuals (Scott et al. 1986, pp. 37, 154) during VCP surveys in 1980.
-In other words, the estimate projects a maximum population of 520 individuals and a minimum population of zero.
+In other words, the estimate projects a maximum population of 520 individuals and a minimum population of 0.
 However, confidence intervals were large, and this estimate was based on potentially confusing auditory detections, and not on visual observation (USFWS 2006, p.
 2-136).
-On Maui, VCP surveys are conducted at survey stations spaced 328 to 820 feet (100 to 250 meters) apart, on transect lines spaced 1 to 2 miles (1.6 to 3.2 kilometers) apart (Scott et al. 1986, pp. 34-40).
-It is estimated that 5,865 8minute point counts would be needed to determine with 95 percent confidence the absence of Maui akepa on Maui (Scott et al. 2008, p.
+On Maui, given the density of VCP survey stations, it is estimated that 5,865 point counts would be needed to determine with 95 percent confidence the absence of Maui akepa on Maui (Scott et al. 2008, p.
 7).
 In 2008, only 84 VCP counts had been conducted on Maui in areas where this species was known to have occurred historically.
-Although the results of the 1980 VCP surveys find Maui akepa extant at that time, tremendous effort is required using the VCP method to confirm this species' extinction (Scott et al. 2008).
-For Maui akepa, nearly 70 times more

-VCP counts than conducted up to 2008 would be needed to confirm the species' extinction with 95 percent confidence.
+Although the results of the 1980 VCP surveys find Maui akepa extant at that time, tremendous effort is required using the VCP method to confirm this species' extinction (Scott et al. 2008, pp. 6-8).
+For Maui akepa, nearly 70 times more VCP counts than conducted up to 2008 would be needed to confirm the species' extinction with 95 percent confidence.

-Songs identified as Maui akepa were heard on October 25, 1994, during the RBS in Hanawi Natural Area Reserve (Hanawi NAR) and on November 28, 1995, from Kipahulu Valley at 6,142 feet (1,872 meters) elevation, but the species was not confirmed visually.
-Auditory detections of Maui akepa require visual confirmation because of possible confusion or mimicry with similar songs of Maui parrotbill (Pseudonestor xanthophrys) (Reynolds and Snetsinger 2001, p.
+Songs identified as Maui akepa were heard on October 25, 1994, during the RBS in Hanawi NAR and on November 28, 1995, from Kipahulu Valley at 6,142 feet (1,872 meters) elevation, but the species was not confirmed visually.
+Auditory detections of Maui akepa require visual confirmation because of possible confusion or mimicry with similar songs of Maui parrotbill (Reynolds and Snetsinger 2001, p.
 140).
-The last confirmed record, as defined above, of Maui akepa was from Hanawi NAR in 1988 (Engilis 1990, p.
-69).

-Qualified observers spent extensive time searching for Maui akepa, po'ouli (Melamprosops phaeosoma), and Maui nukupuu (Hemignathus lucidus affinis, listed as Hemignathus affinis) in the 1990s.
-Between September 1995 and October 1996, 1,730 acres (700 hectares) in Hanawi NAR were searched during 318 person-days (Baker 2001, p.
+Qualified observers spent extensive time searching for Maui akepa, po'ouli (Melamprosops phaeosoma), and Maui nukupuu in the 1990s.
+Between September 1995 and October 1996, 1,730 acres (700 hectares) in Hanawi NAR were searched during 318 persondays (Baker 2001, p.
 147), including the area with the most recent confirmed sightings of Maui akepa.
-During favorable weather conditions (good visibility and no wind or rain) teams would stop when "chewee" calls given by Maui parrotbill, or when po'ouli and Maui nukupuu were heard, and would play either Maui parrotbill or akiapolaau (Hemignathus munroi, listed as Hemignathus wilsoni) calls and songs to attract the bird for identification.
+During favorable weather conditions (good visibility and no wind or rain), teams would stop when "chewee" calls given by Maui parrotbill, or when po'ouli and Maui nukupuu were heard, and would play either Maui parrotbill or akiapolaau calls and songs to attract the bird for identification.
 Six po'ouli were found, but no Maui akepa were detected (Baker 2001, p.
 147).
-The Maui Forest Bird Recovery Project (MFBRP) conducted searches from 1997 through 1999 from Hanawi NAR to Koolau Gap (west of Hanawi NAR), for a total of 355 hours at three sites with no detections of Maui akepa (Vetter 2018, pers. comm.).
+The MFBRP conducted searches from 1997 through 1999 from Hanawi NAR to Koolau Gap (west of Hanawi NAR), for a total of 355 hours at three sites with no detections of Maui akepa (Vetter 2018, pers. comm.).
 The MFBRP also searched Kipahulu Valley on northern Haleakala from 1997 to 1999, for a total of 320 hours with no detections of Maui akepa.
 However, the Kipahulu searches were hampered by bad weather, and playback was not used (Vetter 2018, pers. comm.).
 Despite over 10,000 person-hours of searches in the Hanawi NAR and nearby areas from October 1995 through June 1999, searches failed to confirm earlier detections of Maui akepa (Pratt and Pyle 2000, p.
 37).
 While working on Maui parrotbill recovery from 2006 to 2011, the MFBRP spent extensive time in the area of the last Maui akepa sighting.
+The most recent survey in 2017 across much of east and west Maui did not find Maui akepa (Judge et al. 2019, entire).
 The MFBRP project coordinator concluded that if Maui akepa were present, they would have been detected (Mounce 2018, pers. comm.).